corintalisman/WindowsSettingsAndTweaks/README.md

-# W10SettingsAndTweaks
+# WindowsSettingsAndTweaks
 ## or How I Deal With The $#!T Microsoft Enables By Default

 The files in this repository are my go to settings for dealing with a new computer (or new to me) and throttling the default BS that is enabled.
+These PowerShell scripts should work for both Windows 10 and Windows 11.

 ## Credits